ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 The 0.3x10x3mm springs seem to require just slightly less force to the 0.4x12x4mm spring.
 The shorter length meaning that the spring is stretched more and offers more resistance
 The 0.2x12x4mm springs are very light to move in comparison to the other two.

-The strings are stretched to about 20mm in the home position so a longer spring should work and being under less tension, it should be easier to move.
+The springs are stretched to about 20mm in the home position so a longer spring should work and being under less tension, it should be easier to move.
 However it needs to be short enough to pull the magnet plate back to the home position when the mouse knob is released.
 Remember that the tension can be adjusted somewhat by moving the wire holder further up or down the M4 bolt.

 Another way to reduce the tension is to install a second wire holder on the bolt for the lower springs.
 The picture below shows an example of this.
 Although in the example it is just above their original position.
 The wire plate could be moved further up the M4 bolt.